VasaKiDD/Bio-knowledge-graph-python/README.md

 pip install pybiographs # Not available
 ```

-Note : For now, just cloning available.
-As soon as the repo become non-beta, a pip package will be registered
+Note : For now, just the cloning is available.
+As soon as the repository becomes non-beta, a pip package will be registered.

 ## Usage